-The feast of Saint Francesca Romana — February 9th — is almost upon us.
-Saint Francesca is the patroness of Benedictine Oblates; she is a model of married life, of motherhood, of an active charity, and of devotion to liturgical prayer.
-Loving feastday wishes to our own Oblate Sister Francesca in Oklahoma.
-May her patroness obtain for her an abundance of heavenly blessings.
+In addition to being the First Sunday of Lent, today, February 9th, is the feast of Saint Francesca Romana.
+Saint Francesca is the patroness of Benedictine Oblates; she is a model of married life and of motherhood, of an active charity and of devotion to liturgical prayer.
+Loving feastday wishes to our own Oblate Sister Francesca in Oklahoma, to Oblate Sister Françoise–Romaine in California, and to Mrs. Frances Calkins in Pittsburgh.
+May their patroness obtain for them an abundance of heavenly blessings.

 Married Life and Monastic Conversion